Pharmacists warn of major shortages of cold and flu medicines across Britain - ExBulletin

 Supply chain demand is also contributing to the crisis, along with the rise in DIY treatments, as GP appointments have been running low since the start of Covid.

-Dr. Hanbeck said the problem was caused by “manufacturer issues and delays,” but also due to a lack of plans in place to address these supply chain issues.
+Dr. Hanbeck said the problem was caused by “manufacturer issues and delays,” but also due to the lack of plans in place to address these supply chain issues.

 |